bcw222/chromium-website/site/chromium-projects/index.md

 use_title_as_h1: false
 ---

-The Chromium projects include Chromium and Chromium OS, the open-source projects behind the [Google Chrome](https://www.google.com/chrome) browser and Google Chrome OS, respectively.
+The Chromium projects include Chromium and ChromiumOS, the open-source projects behind the [Google Chrome](https://www.google.com/chrome) browser and Google Chrome OS, respectively.
 This site houses the documentation and code related to the Chromium projects and is intended for developers interested in learning